alanperez/HLT-Portfolio/README.md

 • Gain experience with Keras
 • Gain experience with text classification
 • Gain experience with deep learning model variations and embeddings

-#  Summary - End of Course Reflection

-Overall, I've had a fun time learning about about Natural Language Processing(NLP) and I'm eager to further develop my skills and expaning my knowledge in this field.
-I was able to gain valuable experience in a range of NLP techniques such as word parsing, term frequency measures, Named Entity Reconognition (NER), information retrieval methods, tokenization, and other amazing concepts.
-Furthermore, gave us exposure to machine learning and has equipped me with the ability to construct and refine models We also covered machine learning and how to build and refine models.